The

 the dragon RESPONSIBLE for

-the activities of the leopard beast.
+the activities of the sea beast.
 Historically

 it is also true that this was done through Pagan Rome